im-michaelc/mcp-mlynnc/src/amazon-keyspaces-mcp-server/README.md

-# AWS Labs amazon-keyspaces MCP Server
+# AWS Labs Amazon Keyspaces MCP Server

 An Amazon Keyspaces (for Apache Cassandra) MCP server for interacting with Amazon Keyspaces and Apache Cassandra.

 ## Overview

-The Amazon Keyspaces MCP server implements the Model Context Protocol (MCP) to enable AI assistants like Amazon Q to interact with Amazon Keyspaces or Apache Cassandra databases through natural language.
+The Amazon Keyspaces MCP server implements the Model Context Protocol (MCP) to enable AI assistants like Kiro to interact with Amazon Keyspaces or Apache Cassandra databases through natural language.
 This server allows you to explore database schemas, execute queries, and analyze query performance without having to write CQL code directly.